Septh/rollup-plugin-node-externals/README.md

 > _Note that scheme handling is always applied, regardless of the `builtins` options being enabled or not._

 #### packagePath?: string | string[] = []
 If you're working with monorepos, the `packagePath` option is made for you.
 It can take a path, or an array of paths, to your package.json file(s).
-If not specified, the default is to start with the current directory's package.json then go up scan for all `package.json` files in parent directories recursively until either the root git directory is reached or until no other `package.json` can be found.
+If not specified, the default is to start with the current directory's package.json then go up scan for all `package.json` files in parent directories recursively until either the root git directory is reached, the root of the monorepo is reached, or no other `package.json` can be found.

 #### deps?: boolean = true<br>devDeps?: boolean = false<br>peerDeps?: boolean = true<br>optDeps?: boolean = true
 Set the `deps`, `devDeps`, `peerDeps` and `optDeps` options to `false` to prevent the corresponding dependencies from being externalized, therefore letting Rollup bundle them with your code.